renatoathaydes/osgiaas/docs/osgiaas-cli-groovy.md

 The OSGiaaS CLI Groovy extension bundle exports a command which allows users to run arbitrary Groovy scripts from the shell.

-To use the command is extremely simple:
+To use the command is extremely simple.
+Any argument is treated as groovy code:

 ```
 groovy 2 + 2
 ```

+The above prints `4`.

+The value returned by the Groovy script is printed unless it is `null`.

+## Using the Groovy command in pipelines

 You may pipe the output of a Groovy script into another command:

 ![Groovy highlight file](images/groovy-highlight-file.png)

-Or use the output of a command in your Groovy script:
+Make sure to send data out with `out.println`, not just `println`, or the next command will not receive it.

+To receive data in a pipeline, the Groovy script must return a closure that takes a String.
+This closure will run for each line of input received.

+For example:

 ![Groovy Pipes](images/groovy-pipes.png)